midtown-ai/glossary/glossary/b.md

  In general:
   * BLEU focuses on precision: how much the words (and/or n-grams) in the candidate model outputs appear in the human reference.
-  * ROUGE focuses on recall: how much the words (and/or n-grams) in the human references appear in the candidate model outputs.
+  * [ROUGE] focuses on recall: how much the words (and/or n-grams) in the human references appear in the candidate model outputs.

  These results are complementing, as is often the case in the precision-recall tradeoff.

  More at:
   * [https://medium.com/nlplanet/two-minutes-nlp-learn-the-bleu-metric-by-examples-df015ca73a86](https://medium.com/nlplanet/two-minutes-nlp-learn-the-bleu-metric-by-examples-df015ca73a86)

- See also [B], [NLP Metric]
+ See also [B], [NLP Score]

 # Bill Gates Person